niXman/overloaded/README.md

 overloaded_function
 =========

-This library allows to overload different functions into a single function object.
+This library allows to overload different functions into a single function object without any run-time overhead.

 Example
 =========